The Values of Jacob

 (The attribute of netzach may also be rendered as endurance).

-Yet, we may be made privy to them in a manner that is not burdensome: our place in this world, and our time in eternity is sweetened by the victory of life over death, as mentioned in the Book of Isaiah.
+Our place in this world, and our time in eternity is sweetened by the victory of life over death, as mentioned in the Book of Isaiah.
 “He will swallow up death for ever; and the L-RD G-D will wipe away tears from off all faces” (Isaiah 25:8, JPS 1917 Tanach).

 Omer: Day 24 – Balancing Challenges